The Calimcail products are the very high end of what is available in the

 dirt, dust, and sand acts like sandpaper on ANY product.

-A9: You can, but you will still pay the same price AND you'll pay for shipping.
+A8: You can, but you will still pay the same price AND you'll pay for shipping the item(s) from Canada.

 Calimacil has a non-competition agreement with their distribution network, and.